adlnet/xAPI-Dashboard/API_collection.md

 `where` queries use a similar syntax to the SQL SELECT WHERE clause.
 You specify one or more conditions that, if met by a datum, will cause that datum to be in the result set.

 Each condition consists of a field, a comparator, and a value.
 The field must be an xpath.
 The comparator can only be one of `>,>=,<,<=,=,!=`, where they have the same meaning as in Javascript.
-The value can be either a literal string (anything between two double quotes), a number (in base 8, 10, or 16), a regular expression (anything between two forward slashes), or one of the special tokens `true`, `false`, or `null`.
+The value can be either a literal string (anything between two quotes), a number, a regular expression (anything between two forward slashes), or one of the special tokens `true`, `false`, or `null`.
 Note that the operators are strongly typed, so `"5" != 5`.
 Also note that only `=` and `!=` are valid comparisons against a regular expression.

 You can use `and`, `or`, and parentheses to combine different conditions in any way you wish.
 For example: